Turnitin Frequently Asked Questions (FAQs) for Students

 ANU staff and students are licensed to use the Turnitin service as part of the agreement between the ANU and Turnitin.
 However staff and students, as the end-users of the service, are required to confirm that they agree to the terms set out in the 'User Agreement'.

-Q Am I required to use Turnitin?
+Q. Am I required to use Turnitin?

 Q. Why do I get a M14:11 loading error message when I tried to view the originality report?

-You may see an error message which states: Loading Error This paper is not available Error M14:11.
-The error can be caused from multiple reasons, such as internet connectivity issue or server issue, etc.
+Some students may see an error message which states: "Loading Error This paper is not available Error M14:11."
+The error can be caused by multiple reasons, such as internet connectivity issue or server issue, etc.

 If you experience this issue, the following are the available options:

 Note: It is important to note that the original submission date and time will be overwritten when re-submitting.
 If the due date for the assignment has already passed, the resubmitted paper will appear as 'late' (highlighted in red) in the Submission Inbox.
-Students are advised to contact their lecturers or tutors before re-submitting if the due date has passed.
+Students are advised to contact the lecturers or tutors before re-submitting if the due date has passed.

 2. If it's after the due date and resubmission is not suitable, please contact Wattle Support.
 We can request Turnitin support to regenerate the originality report.